+TEXT BOOK:

-TEXT BOOK: Criminal Procedure Act 51 of 1977 (up to date version) Other recommended reading: Du Toit et al: Commentary on the Criminal Procedure Act complete in themselves, ie they will merely serve as pointers to where further reading is to be found.
+Criminal Procedure Act 51 of 1977 (up to date version)

+Du Toit et al: Commentary on the Criminal Procedure Act

 There are also other works on various aspects of criminal procedure available in the library.
 See for example P M Bekker et al: Criminal Procedure Handbook (9th ed).